sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 *I was given a programming problem by a colleague today.
 Below are a precise formulation and a linear-time solution that I suggested.*

-**Definition.** In what follow, a 'natural number' shall mean a non-negative integer.
+**Definition.** In what follow, a 'natural number' will be a non-negative integer.

 1. An *interval* is a pair $$(i,j)$$ of natural numbers such that $$i \leq j$$.